marcusnk237/Hearbeat-Monitor/README.md

 # Hearbeat-Monitor-Arduino
-Simulation d'un moniteur cardiaque
-Il s'agit d'un re-upload d'un simulateur de moniteur cardiaque à l'aide d'un microcontrôleur Arduino Simulino Uno sur le CAO Proteus Professionnal
+Simulation of a heartbeat monitor using an Arduino Simulino Uno microcontroller on the Proteus Professional CAD